-Over the past year we have worked to develop the Prohibition Party of New York as an organized group.
-We have worked to both engage New Yorkers who were already affiliated with the Prohibition Party and to encourage others to join.

-We have worked to gain formal recognition as a state party organization within the party, and have achieved this.
-In January, National Chairman Rick Knox appointed Jonathan Makeley to act as state chairman in New York.
-We are working to recruit more members and develop their participation, so that one day we will be able to form a fully functioning state party executive committee.
+Over the past year, we have worked to develop the Prohibition Party of New York as an organized group.
+We have worked to encourage New Yorkers to join the Prohibition Party.
+The Prohibition Party of New York continues to be headed by state chairman Makeley.
+In the past year, we have seen an increasing number of people in this state join the party.
+The state party is working to recruit more members and develop their participation, so that one day we will be able to form a fully functioning state party executive committee.